CommunityEnterpriseLinuxKickstarts/c7rpimyth/README.md

 BL.
 I just want to say. livemedia-creator is a picky picky picky itchy picky,where am i going with this... uhm great program! :)
-I admit lmc is difficult but still yet easier than working with ole livecd-creator on install images.
+I admit lmc can be difficult to learn, but still yet much easier than working with ole livecd-creator on install images.